Tai Nuea language: Tones

 In the Thai and Tai Lü writing systems, the tone value in the pronunciation of a written syllable depends on the tone class of the initial consonant, vowel length and syllable structure.
 In contrast, the Tai Nuea writing system has a very straightforward spelling of tones, with one letter (or diacritic) for each tone.

 Tone marks were presented via the third reform (1963) as diacritics.
 Then the fourth reform (1988) changed them into tone letters.
-A tone mark is put at the end of syllable whatever it is consonant or vowel.
+The tone letter is placed at the end of syllable.
 Examples in the table show the syllable [ta] in different tones.

-The sixth tone (mid level) is not marked.
-And if a syllable with -p, -t, -k finals having the fifth tone, the tone mark is not written.
+Only three tones occur in checked syllables [syllables with a final -p, -t or -k].
+The sixth tone (mid level) is not written in open syllables, and the third is not written in checked syllables.